SAP-samples/btp-data-to-value-workshop/00-data-preparation/01-bookshop-hcs/sql/README.md

 ## Pre-requisites
 - Obtain the SAP HANA Database Explorer URL, Database User and Password to the target SAP HANA Cloud Service.
 - A database schema in place for bookshop solution.
-For participant attending the workshop, please use the schema assigned to you.
+For participant attending the bootcamp, please use the schema assigned to you.

 ## Steps to prepare the data for bookshop solution via SQL
 ### 1.Creating the bookshop tables via SQL